aromanino/apiextender/README.md

 {"response":"before_after"} // original response because no extension function
 ```

-Now we extend "....Original" endpoint with a plugin.
-To do it we write a plugin function in extend.js
+Now we extend "/....Original" endpoint with a plugin, writing a plugin function in `extend.js`.

 ```javascript
 var plugins=[
     {